Airblue Flight 202

-Airblue Flight 202 was a scheduled Pakistani domestic passenger flight from Karachi to the nation's capital of Islamabad.
-On 28 July 2010, the Airbus A321-231 jet airliner serving the flight crashed into Margalla Hills, north of Islamabad's Benazir Bhutto International Airport, killing all 146 passengers and six crew on board.
-It is the deadliest air accident to occur in Pakistan to date and the first fatal crash involving an Airbus A321.
+Airblue Flight 202 was a scheduled domestic passenger flight departing from Karachi en route to Islamabad.
+On 28 July 2010, the Airbus A321-231 jet airliner serving the flight crashed into the Margalla Hills north of Islamabad, while approaching Benazir Bhutto International Airport.
+All 146 passengers and 6 crew members on board were killed.
+The crash is the deadliest air accident to occur in Pakistan to date and the first fatal crash involving an Airbus A321.

-Pakistan's Civil Aviation Authority stated that the crash was caused by the captain's incorrect flight-control input.
-The captain's arrogant demeanour during the entire flight caused the first officer to lose his self-esteem, making him less likely to speak up on the captain's mistakes and effectively ceased any meaningful crew resource management due to the toxic work environment.
+Pakistan's Civil Aviation Authority concluded that the crash was caused by the captain's incorrect flight-control input.
+The captain's arrogant demeanour during the entire flight caused the first officer to lose his self-esteem, making him less likely to challenge the captain's mistakes and effectively ceased any meaningful crew resource management due to the toxic work environment.

 Accident

 The flight left Karachi at 07:41 local time (02:41 UTC).
 Flight controllers at Benazir Bhutto International Airport lost contact with the aircraft at 09:41 local time (04:41 UTC).
-Weather conditions at the time were marginal, and the crew of a China Southern airliner had diverted to an alternate airport 30 minutes earlier.
-The impacts of this rainfall were not limited to the air crash.
-Pakistan experienced such heavy rains in late July 2010 that the entire nation experienced catastrophic flooding.
+Weather conditions at the time were marginal, and the crew of a China Southern airliner had diverted to an alternate airport and a Pakistan International Airlines (PIA) flight had taken three go-arounds 30 minutes earlier.